 Many seniors live for extended periods in convalescent homes/hospitals, because of dementia or mobility problems, and they are often heavily medicated into a chronically sedated state, in which they are less able to make requests for immediate care.

 For every patient remaining at home, and no longer capable of self-care, at least two family members are required as caretakers.
 While old age is a struggle for some, those who can afford it are spending millions looking for ways to extend their lives.

 The article, “Are You Rich Enough To Live Forever?” published in the May 2017 issue of the Town and Country magazine, mentions many scientific matters, including the opportunity to get one’s whole DNA tested as part of a one-day $25,000 physical exam from Health Nucleus.
 In other words, if you are wealthy, you can spend that amount of money trying to increase your lifespan.
 On the other end of the spectrum, for $199, you can get a tiny fraction of your DNA tested by 23andMe (less than 0.1%), and learn about your ancestry, traits, and a few basic disease risks.
 Neither one of these choices are optimal for most people; one costs too much for the average person and the other does very little to help you improve your health or increase your longevity.

 Some people, who previously had the DNA test from 23andMe have subsequently come to Iris Wellness Labs for more comprehensive DNA testing and integrated, in-depth analysis of family medical history, lifestyle and environmental exposures.
-IWL’s highly sophisticated analysis, costing only $3,500, includes a conference with each client and his or her ordering physician.
+IRIS’s highly sophisticated analysis includes a conference with each client and his or her ordering physician.
 No other company offers this complete service.